Yannnyan/OOP/src/Threads/README.md

 ## General work plan
 * Design the interfaces of each class.</br>
 * Create an unending or very big problem for the workers to work on.</br>
-* Manage to involve the boss to control the workers so that things may change when they're working so think become more complex.</br>
+* Manage to involve the boss to control the workers so that things may change when they're working so things become more complex.</br>